tansengming/rcli/README.md

     source ~/.zshenv

 You could also install your sub in a different directory, say `/usr/local`.
 This is just one way you could provide a way to install your sub.

+## Updates

+If you've cloned the repository to `~/.rcli` you can get the latest updates with:

+    cd ~/.rcli
+    git pull